-Credit risk arises from the risk that parties who owe money to Acasta are unwilling or unable to pay the amounts due to the Company.
+Credit risk arises from the risk that parties who owe money to the group are unwilling or unable to pay the amounts due to FHGL or AEICL.
 Credit risk for Acasta arises from a number of sources:

 - Banking counterparties

 - Reinsurance counterparties

 - Issuers of fixed income securities

-- Premiums due from intermediaries
+- Premiums due from intermediaries.

 - Premiums due from solicitors

 - Recoveries due from third parties

-Acasta aims to minimise the credit risk arising from its operations through the careful section of counterparties and close management and control of amounts due to the Company.
+The group aims to minimise the credit risk arising from its operations through the careful section of counterparties and close management and control of amounts due to the group.

-Acasta's credit risk exposures during the year were diversified as set out below:
+The group's credit risk exposures during the year were diversified as set out below:

-- Surplus cash was invested in a diversified investment portfolio reducing the company's exposure to RBS International - With the exception of profit commission due, the company had reinsurance payables not receivables - Acasta's bond portfolio is diversified between issuers - The Company uses a number of different intermediaries in distributing its products
+- Surplus cash was invested in a diversified investment portfolio reducing the company's exposure to RBS International - With the exception of profit commission due, the company had reinsurance payables not receivables - AEICL's bond portfolio is diversified between issuers - The group uses a number of different intermediaries in distributing its products

-The company mitigates credit risk through a number of mechanisms:
+The group mitigates credit risk through a number of mechanisms:

-- Ensuring distribution is via multiple intermediaries - · Carrying out periodic audits of intermediaries - Establishing and monitoring credit terms for intermediaries - Using an experienced reinsurance intermediaries - Ensuring reinsurance counterparties are appropriately rated

-- Monitoring reinsurance recoveries - Ensuring banking counterparties are appropriately rated
+- Ensuring distribution is via multiple intermediaries - Carrying out periodic audits of intermediaries - · Establishing and monitoring credit terms for intermediaries - Using an experienced reinsurance intermediaries - Ensuring reinsurance counterparties are appropriately rated - Monitoring reinsurance recoveries - Ensuring banking counterparties are appropriately rated

-Acasta's most significant exposure to credit risk arises from exposure to individual exposure to intermediaries and it's operational banking counterparty.
+The group's most significant exposure to credit risk arises from exposure to individual exposure to intermediaries and it's operational banking counterparty.
 Hence the credit risk arising from these arrangements needs to be appropriately managed.